 When pharmaceutical companies introduce a new drug to market, they invest enormous amounts of capital, and assume equally enormous amounts of risk.
-As it usually takes three-to-four years to prepare manufacturing capacity for the large scale production of a new product, the decision as to how much volume a company will need often must be made before Phase III trials are completed.
+As it usually takes three to four years to prepare manufacturing capacity for the large-scale production of a new product, the decision as to how much volume a company will need often must be made before Phase III trials are completed.
 At that point, it is difficult for developers to forecast demand.
-Therefore, deciding how much manufacturing capacity they will need is problematic, to say the least.
+Therefore, deciding how much manufacturing capacity they will need is problematic.
 Underestimating or overestimating demand can have a devastating impact on the bottom line.
 If companies set their estimate of the demand for a new product too low, they will under-produce, and miss out on never-to-be replaced revenue.
 If they set it too high, they will invest in too much production capacity, and drastically cut into profits.